michael-camilleri/mpctools/README.md

 Most of the above can be automatically installed through the library itself (i.e. pip will attempt to download them).
 However, you may wish to install some explicitly: specifically, the libraries listed in bold are not included:
-   1. `opencv` is not included in the list of requirements since one may wish to build it from source and allow for proprietery codecs.
-   2. `pathos` is not included as this is only required if using the `parallel` toolbox
+   1. `pathos` is not included as this is only required if using the `parallel` toolbox
    2. `pytorch` and `cudatoolkit` are not included as these are only required if using the `neural` toolbox

 ### Installing